A9qx/Christian/README.md

     	"clientId": "get from discord developer portal and put here",

-    	"guildId": "copy the guild id your using to test the bot in, and put here ",
+    	"guildId": "copy the guild id your using to test the bot in, and put here",

     	"token": "get from discord developer portal and put here"